prapalu/esw/README.md

 ## Contents
 - [src](src): the folder with the source code to parse, to evaluate and to serialize the workflows.
 - [rdf](rdf): the folder that contains the information about the RDF Graph (ontology, turtle files, useful queries)
-- [collections](collections): the folder that contains the main data of this project.
+- [tracks](tracks): the folder that contains the main data of this project.

 ## Definitions